-- Space – Plants need room to grow, and the bigger you want to grow them, the more space they’ll need.
-Outside, a standard sized garden will allow enough space for several growing Kratom plants.
+- Space – Plants need room to grow, and the same goes when you grow your own kratom.
+The bigger you want to grow them, the more space they’ll need.
+Outside, a standard-sized garden will allow enough space for several growing Kratom plants.
 Indoors, you will need to use containers that offer sufficient space to support each plant.
 While smaller planters may work for seedlings, they will soon outgrow them, so starting with a larger pot is better.
-It’s far easier to get a large pot of soil appropriately conditioned than a series of successively larger pots until you find the right one.
+It’s far easier to get a large pot of soil appropriately conditioned than a series of successively larger containers until you find the right one.

-The short answer about whether growing Kratom at home is: yes, Kratom can be grown.
+The short answer about whether growing kratom at home is: yes, a kratom plant can be grown.
+If you can figure out how to grow kratom, that is.
 In most areas of the US, however, it’s not going to do very well without a lot of help and resources being devoted to it.
 From near constant watering to the consistent application of fertilizer, you can expect it to become a labor of love that is heavy on the labor part.

-That being said, once grown, Kratom trees are a consistent source of fresh Kratom leaves.
-Once harvested and dried, they can be processed into powder.
+That being said, once grown, kratom trees are a consistent source of fresh kratom leaves.
+Once harvested and dried, they can be processed into a powder.
 It’s relatively cheap as long as your costs to keep the trees healthy remain low enough, and there’s a certain satisfaction to being more self-reliant.